top of page

 The next step above that is to route busses in your DAW that capture each musician, and send either a mono or stereo mix of that bus to an Aux Out on the interface, and wire that Aux Out to the second input for each channel of the HP60.
 Then you can give each of the 6 musicians "more me" on top of their main mix.
 Each interface has its own number of mono Aux Outs which limits the number of channels you can send.
 With six Aux Outs, for example, you can theoretically send up to two stereo busses (e.g. piano and drums) and two mono busses to the "more me" on the HP60, but some software (including Presonus Studio One Professional) does not allow for mono cue mixes, so you are limited to four stereo monitor mixes.
 That includes the Main, so if you wanted to keep a Main mix for monitor speaker playback or for the engineer, you are limited to three stereo cue mixes for the musicians.

 One step above that is to set up separate monitor mixes for each musician in your DAW and send those to each headphone input instead of the "more me."
 The drawback there is that as in the "more me" case, many interfaces have a limited number of Aux Outs.
 With six Aux Outs you can send up to three custom stereo mixes (and send duplicates to some musicians if you have more than three).
-One of the cool things about Presonus is the QMix app which lets each musician control their own monitor mix from their iPhone or iPad once properly setup.
-If you are not using the "more me" approach and don't need a Main mix for the engineer you can use the Main Mix (which is the same as Aux 1/2) and have up to four individually dialed in stereo cue mixes.
+If you are not using the "more me" approach and don't need a Main mix for the engineer you can use the Main Mix (which is the same as Aux 1/2) and have up to four individually dialed in stereo cue mixes (or more if you also have ADAT outs).

 81TzTAx8weL._AC_SL1500_.jpg